tyler401/csc212Project/README.md

 <p>some paragraph about quick Sort here</p>

 <h2> Heap Sort </h2>
-<p1>Heapsort divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element from it and inserting it into the sorted region.</p1>
+<p>Heapsort divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element from it and inserting it into the sorted region.</p>
-<p2>It does not waste time with a linear-time scan of the unsorted region; rather, heap sort maintains the unsorted region in a heap data structure to more quickly find the largest element in each step</p2>
+<p>It does not waste time with a linear-time scan of the unsorted region; rather, heap sort maintains the unsorted region in a heap data structure to more quickly find the largest element in each step</p>

 <strong>Tyler, Cam, Ericsen, Bowen Drawbridge</strong>